2021-2022 Call for Scores

 3. Amplification or electronics are possible, however the composer will be responsible for the operation of the electronic elements.

-4. An anonymous recording of the work may be included in .mp3 format.
+4. An anonymous audio recording of the work may be included.
 Recordings are welcome but not required.

 5. The duration of the piece must be under twelve (12) minutes.

-6. All submissions must be sent by email to by 11:59 pm on
+6. All submissions must be sent via the Call for Scores Google Form by 11:59 pm on